Skip to content

 This course is a capstone course designed to integrate the functional areas of business for corporate- and business-level strategic decision making.
 This course is usually taken during the student's last semester of study.

-A study of the problems involved between the supervisor and the employee including union involvement.
+This course is a study of the problems that may arise between a supervisor and employee, including union involvement.
 (Prerequisite: MNGT 3113)

 Learning Outcomes:

-• Explain how electronic communication affects the supervisor’s job
+• Explain how electronic communication affect the supervisor’s job.

 This course provides students with an overview of the hospitality industry.
 Topics covered include the growth and development of the hospitality industry, travel and tourism, hotel operations, restaurants and food service, casinos, theme parks, and event management.
 The focus will be on management and operational functions and responsibilities in areas such as administration, organization, communication, accounting, marketing and human relations.
 (Prerequisite: MNGT 3113)